 Is police violence against civilians widespread?

 The United States far surpasses most wealthy democracies in killings by police.
-Campaign Zero's Mapping Police Violence tracker estimates that U.S. police killed an estimated 7,666 people between 2013 and 2019.
+Campaign Zero's Mapping Police Violence tracker estimates that U.S. police killed an estimated 7,638 people between 2013 and 2019.
 (According to the same database, they killed another 1,125 people in 2020.)
-In comparison, at least 224 people died in encounters with Canadian police during that period.
+In comparison, at least 224 people died in encounters with Canadian police between 2013 and 2019.
 Some countries, such as Finland and Norway, have gone years without police killings.

 The UN Code of Conduct for Law Enforcement Officials [PDF], adopted by the General Assembly in 1979, says officers should only use force as a last resort.
 U.S. police can legally use deadly force if they reasonably believe they or other people are in danger, but some critics have questioned whether officers can make this judgment call.
 Canadian law has a similar provision.
 In contrast, the European Convention on Human Rights, which has been ratified by forty-seven countries, permits force only when “absolutely necessary,” and individual countries more strictly regulate its use.
 For instance, police in most of Europe are barred from using many neck restraints, the controversial tactic that resulted in Floyd’s death.

 In the United States, police are armed, increasingly with military-grade equipment.
 By contrast, more than a dozen other democracies generally do not arm their police with guns and may instead rely on firearm-equipped teams that can respond to high-risk situations.
 In Ireland, most police are not even trained to use firearms.
 UK police, who are usually unarmed, have themselves resisted calls for them to bear arms, in line with their philosophy of policing by consent, which maintains that police legitimacy is contingent on public approval of their actions.
-New Zealand’s unarmed police also follow this approach.
+New Zealand’s typically unarmed police also follow this approach.